pureact/dynaport/README.md

 }
 ```

+## features

+- all paths can have environment variables put in the path names.
+Windows can have %name% and Linux can have $name

 ## future work

-- allow paths with environment variables to be passed into the program
 - add support for yaml files (but not require the dependency to be installed)